f-krause/TruckParkingDetection/README.md

 4. Train image segmentation models (U-Net, Linknet, FPN and PSPNet) in a simple baseline setting
 5. Optimize the best performing model of notebook 4.
 6. Final function, where one can enter coordinates (of a parking lot), and the function returns the (visual) parking lot prediction for this location
+7. Final function but for public use (only one interactive code chunk)

 <br>